libplctag/libplctag/README.md

   - read/write of 16-bit INT.
   - read/write of 32-bit floating point.
   - read/write of arrays of the above (arrays not tested on SLC 500).
-- support for Rockwell/Allen-Bradley MicroLogix 1100 and 1400 series (not CIP-based)
-  - use as per PLC5/SLC above.
 - support for older Rockwell/Allen-Bradley PLCs accessed over a DH+ bridge (i.e. a LGX chassis with a DHRIO module) such as PLC/5, SLC 500 and MicroLogix.
   - read/write of 16-bit INT.
   - read/write of 32-bit floating point.